COVID-19: No active plans to go back to Phase 1 after election, says MOH director of medical services

 POSSIBILITY OF ANOTHER CIRCUIT BREAKER

-National Development Minister Lawrence Wong said this ability to expand testing and take quicker and more targeted actions will help Singapore avoid returning to Phase 1 or a circuit breaker.
+National Development Minister Lawrence Wong said this ability to expand testing and take quicker and more targeted actions will help Singapore avoid returning to Phase 1 of a circuit breaker.

 "We might very well have to do extensive sweeps or swab testing around that area," he said.